 Postural patterns or habits are determined by our sedentary lifestyle, frequency of changing positions, use and misuse of the Mitzvah Mechanism.
-The below passage from “Nehemia’s Mitzvah Technique and Mitzvah Exercise” by M. Cohen-Nehemia, Toronto, Ontario, 2001, examines this process.
+The below passage examines this process.
+It is quoted from “Nehemia’s Mitzvah Technique and Mitzvah Exercise” by M. Cohen-Nehemia, Toronto, Ontario, 2001,.

 “Many of us throughout the world suffer from aches and pains and resulting disabilities from postural and spinal problems inflicted on the neuromuscular and skeletal systems.